-\texttt{CheckNext} (Algorithm \ref{algo: check next}) is mutually recursive with \texttt{Check} (Algorithm \ref{algo: Check}).
-It is called by \texttt{Check} when the given formula is of the form $\phi = \mathtt{P_{\bowtie p}[ X\;\phi_2]}$, and it calls \texttt{Check} to obtain the set of abstracts states that satisfy the sub-formula $\phi_2$. \texttt{CheckNext} computes the $\mathtt{X}$ operator.
-Specifically, given a RMDP $K$ and a pCTL \textit{next} formula of the form $\phi = \mathtt{P_{\bowtie p}[X\;\phi_2]}$, \texttt{CheckNext} returns $Sat_K(\phi)$, i.e. all abstract states that satisfy $\phi$ in $K$. \texttt{CheckNext} calls the relational Bellman operator (Algorithm \ref{algo:OneIteration}) once to obtain the final value function $V_1$.
-Then it collects and returns the abstract states in $V_1$ that satisfy the given probability threshold $\mathtt{\bowtie p}$. \texttt{CheckNext} needs only one iteration as it is only required to look ahead for one time step for the next operator.
+\texttt{CheckNext} (Algorithm~\ref{algo: check next}) is mutually recursive with \texttt{Check} (Algorithm~\ref{algo: Check}).
+It computes a formula of the form of $\phi = \mathtt{P_{\bowtie p}[ X\;\phi_2]}$ where $\phi_2$ is another pCTL formula. \texttt{CheckNext} is a similar but simpler than \texttt{CheckUntil}.
+It performs one single value iteration to obtain the probability function $V^p_1$ (line 2-3).
+Then it collects and returns the abstract states in $V^p_1$ that satisfy the given probability threshold $\mathtt{\bowtie p}$ (line 4-6). \texttt{CheckNext} needs only one iteration as it considers exactly one transition.